littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

-v5.3.7 (01/01/23) - Siege Mentality and Colonial Fief Fixes
+v5.3.7 (01/03/23) - Siege Mentality and Colonial Fief Fixes
 -Siege Mentality now grants +10% home territory fire rate and +25% defense army morale instead of its previous defense platform build speed and damage bonuses.
 --Slight localization tweak.
+-Colonial Fief fixes:
--Colonial Fief random vassals should no longer start on Holy Worlds.
+--Random vassals should no longer start on Holy Worlds or in systems adjacent to Fallen Empires.
+--Also they should have names...
+-Some small backend changes.

 v5.3.6 (12/13/22) - Little Things 2: The Ensmallening
 -Removed redundant boxed-in escape route checks